 Let’s admit it, coding is the language of the future.
 The current industrial revolution has its roots in information technology, computing and STEM skills.
 Artificial intelligence, robots, mind mapping are no longer fancy alien terms!
 They are right here, influencing and changing our lives like never before.

 It’s no coincidence when your social media feeds show up items from your latest Google search.
 Rather its a very subtle reminder of how information technology is influencing (or controlling!) our lives.

 The future is unfathomable without computers!
 And coding is the vocabulary these machines understand.
 Thus, making coding almost a language.
-A basic skill every child must possess to a decent level.

 We are not saying your child needs to be a whizkid!
-But we are most definitely saying that children today need to understand coding like a second language.
+But we are most definitely saying that children today need to understand coding programs like a second language.
 A basic coding acumen is imperative.

 What is Coding?